guillemborrell/dr/README.md

 ```
 $ dr --help
-Command-line data file processing in Rust
+dr is a handy command line tool to handle csv and parquet files.
+It is designed to integrate nicely with other command line tools
+like cat, sed, awk and database clients cli.
+You can find more
+information an a short tutorial https://git.guillemborrell.es/guillem/dr

 Usage: dr [COMMAND]

 Commands:
+  csv
-  csv    Read csv, output arrow stream
+          Read csv, output arrow stream
+  schema
+          Several table schema related utilities
+  sql
-  sql    Runs a sql statement on the file
+          Runs a sql statement on the file
+  print
-  print  Pretty prints the table
+          Pretty prints the table
+  rpq
-  rpq    Read parquet file
+          Read parquet file
+  wpq
-  wpq    Write to a paquet file
+          Write to a paquet file
+  help
-  help   Print this message or the help of the given subcommand(s)
+          Print this message or the help of the given subcommand(s)

 Options:
+  -h, --help
-  -h, --help     Print help information
+          Print help information (use `-h` for a summary)

+  -V, --version
-  -V, --version  Print version information
+          Print version information
 ```

 ## Howto